monstec/produck-wordpress-plugin/resources/static/readme.txt

 Fully-functional smart live-chat with built-in shop system, converting conversations to FAQ, to support SEO, content and social media marketing.

 == Description ==
 You have no shopping system in place, but want to sell products?
 You have no time and capacity for content-marketing and seo?
 So Produck.de is the perfect tool for you to make the next step!
-Use Germany's biggest Chat-Commerce Platform - the only chat which is a *shop and marketing tool at once*: Produck.de is a smart Live-Chat which enables product offers and purchases directly via chat and recycles conversations subsequently to make it reusable on your page in the form of FAQs, called Quacks.
+Become a member of Germany's biggest chat-commerce platform - the only chat which is a *shop and marketing tool at once*: Produck.de is a smart Live-Chat which enables product offers and purchases directly via chat and recycles conversations subsequently to make it reusable on your page in the form of FAQs, called Quacks.
 Those easily get indexed by search engines and can be shared in social media.
 Your rankings will benefit soon.
 Products can be uploaded and pushed to your customers in the chat.
 Customers can easily order products based on your dialogue.
 Produck.de provides you with full flexibility through mobile and stationary access.
 Note that by using this plugin and therefore the Produck service you accept the Produck terms and conditions (https://produck.de/agb.html) as well as the Produck data policy regulation (https://produck.de/data-sec.html).
 The source-code of the Produck plugin can be found on Github: https://github.com/monstec/produck-wordpress-plugin.